epsagon/epsagon-node/README.md

   appName: 'app-name-stage',
   metadataOnly: false,
   ignoredKeys: ['password', /.*_token$/],
+  ignoredDBTables: ['users', /.*password$/],
   urlPatternsToIgnore: ['example.com', 'auth.com'],
 });
 ```

 The `ignoredKeys` property can contain strings (will perform a loose match, so that `First Name` also matches `first_name`), regular expressions, and predicate functions.
+`ignoredDBTables` works similary, except will ignore response rows from DB queries.

 Also, you can set `urlPatternsToIgnore` to ignore HTTP calls to specific domains.